Deploy W&B with Kubernetes Operator

 ```

 The combination of `subdomain` and `domain` forms the FQDN for your W\&B instance.
-In the example above, the W\&B FQDN will be `wandb-aws.wandb.ml` and the DNS `zone_id` where the FQDN record will be created.
+In the preceding example, the W\&B FQDN is `wandb-aws.wandb.ml` and the DNS `zone_id` is where Terraform creates the FQDN record.

 Both `allowed_inbound_cidr` and `allowed_inbound_ipv6_cidr` also require setting.
 In the module, this is a mandatory input.
 The following example permits access from any source to the W\&B installation.

-This file will contain the Terraform and Terraform provider versions required to deploy W\&B in AWS:
+This file contains the Terraform and Terraform provider versions required to deploy W\&B in AWS:

 ```bash theme={null}